-High impact polystyrene type of pet caskets for dogs, like this one right here, are the most popular.
+High impact polystyrene type of pet caskets for dogs, like this one right here, is the most popular.
 They are typically less expensive than the other kinds and long-lasting.

-While the pro of these caskets is that they're cheap, unfortunately, they are not biodegradable so will not the best for the environment, or even your backyard.
-You should also check into the laws of using this type of caskets.
+While the pro of these caskets is that they're cheap, unfortunately, they are not biodegradable so will not be the best for the environment or even your backyard.
+You should also check into the laws of using this type of casket.

 Wood pet caskets for dogs, such as this fancy one, are usually the type of coffins humans use, so if you want your pet to rest in the most lavish of pet caskets for dogs, you should consider a wooden casket.

 The price depends on the kind of wood being used but still tends to be more expensive than the other types of coffins.
 Mahogany and cherry are the most expensive, and pine is typically the cheapest.

 Seagrass caskets, like the one little one here, are very good for the environment because they are biodegradable.
 Most laws will allow the use of these pet coffins over any other type.

 Seagrass pet caskets are also typically less expensive than wood ones (above), and they are strong and long-lasting.
 They work best for small animals because they are so light.

 You can personalize every aspect of your pet casket for dogs.
 From color, shape, and even the type of fabric it is lined with.
 If you have kids and would like them to be apart of the process, there are actually caskets that come blank so that you can decorate them yourself.

 Once you decide which type of pet casket you want, make sure you have your pet’s measurements ready before ordering.

 If you are thinking that the pet casket is a little too much for you, don’t worry – there are other options.
 For example, there are many different kind of urns for pets.